Frequently Asked Questions

 The story of American Folklore Theatre begins with a group called “The Heritage Ensemble.”
 This group was created by Dave Peterson, a professor at the University of Wisconsin-Madison, who assembled the group after discovering a pine-rimmed theatre while camping at Peninsula State Park.
 The Heritage Ensemble would go on to perform on the Peninsula State Park stage for the next 20 years.
 During these 20 years, the troupe produced and performed original concerts and reviews covering many aspects of Midwestern folklore.

 In 1990, Fred Alley, Fred Heide and Gerald Pelrine, long-time members of The Heritage Ensemble morphed into American Folklore Theatre with the emphasis on the creation and production of book musicals as well as concerts.
 The group’s name was changed to American Folklore Theatre to broaden its scope while still depicting its roots in the traditions of populist culture.
-This year marks the 18th anniversary of American Folklore Theatre.
+See Our Story & Production History

 Is AFT a professional theatre company?